0xPolygonMiden/miden-base/docs/src/state.md

 The storage contribution of a public account depends on the amount of data it stores.

-> **Warning**
+> [!Warning]
-> - In Miden, when the user is the custodian of their account `State` (in the case of a private account), losing this `State` amounts to losing their funds, similar to losing a private key.
+> In Miden, when the user is the custodian of their account `State` (in the case of a private account), losing this `State` amounts to losing their funds, similar to losing a private key.

 ### Note database